-Every website out there has some form of navigation, and especially for SaaS businesses there’s often a lot of questions about how to approach this critical aspect of marketing site design.
+Every website out there has some form of navigation, and there’s often a lot of questions about how to approach this critical aspect of web design.

 In this post we’ll take a look at some key lessons learned from designing our own website navigation over the years, and share a few examples from some of the best sites out there.